 As long as our cities, our houses, our rooms, our cupboards, our everyday appliances, our clothes, our jewels, as long as our language and feelings do not represent the spirit of our age in a purer, simpler and more beautiful way, we shall remain infinitely backward compared to our ancestors (…).

-Josef Hoffmann and Koloman Moser, 1905
+Josef Hoffmann and Koloman Moser, 1905.

-Jewelry was in fact among the first items produced by the Wiener Werkstätte and remained the mainstay of the firm for thirty years of its activity.
+Jewelry was in fact among the first items produced by the Wiener Werkstätte and remained the mainstay of the firm for 30 years of its activity.
 Quickly did its original and singular pieces become the most sought-after jewelry items of the time, appreciated by the Viennese high society for their unprecedented personalization aimed at reflecting the wearer’s individuality.
-Already in 1898 Hoffmann said in “Das individuelle Kleid” (“The individual dress”) that he would like an element of dress and the way in which dress is worn, to be (…) familiar so that we can recognize it as being in accord with the wearer’s character and Marianne Hussl-Horman argues that Hoffmann’s jewelry can be read as portraits of its wearers.
+Already in 1898 Hoffmann said in Das individuelle Kleid (The individual dress) that he “would like an element of dress and the way in which dress is worn, to be (…) familiar so that we can recognize it as being in accord with the wearer’s character“ and Marianne Hussl-Horman argues that Josef Hoffmann’s jewelry can be read as portraits of its wearers.

 With the Secessionists dedicating their sixth exhibition of 1900 entirely to Japanese art and design, and the Museum of Art and Industry following the suit a year after, Hoffmann had an opportunity to admire the mastery with which Japanese designers married geometry with vegetal patterns.
 Inspired by their organic and harmonious unions of the seemingly contradictory components, Hoffmann began to combine floral arabesques like stylized leaves, vines, or flowers, with squares which nevertheless were retained as the overarching geometric outline for all the designs.